avocadosec/ephemeral-ssh/README.md

 /containerPath/to/file gu=gatewayUsername@serverUsername@serverAddress@gatewayAddress:/serverPath/to/destination'
 ```

-### Notes
+### TODO
-I'll soon be adding a shell function snippet to make this less cumbersome to run.
-Additionally, I'd like to implement a solution that also pulls and compiles a given version of Alpine seeing as I got lucky that `alpine:latest` had the version of OpenSSH necessary for this.
+- Add a shell function snippet to make this less cumbersome to run
+- Implement a solution that pulls and compiles a given version of Alpine seeing as I got lucky that `alpine:latest` had the version of OpenSSH necessary for this.